Scalable Dexterous Robot Learning with AR-based Remote Human-Robot Interactions: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In the dexterous robot arm-hand systems, manipulation task problem was addressed.
 A novel model-free RL algorithm was proposed with the help of imitation and contrastive learning and the RL training went through two phases.
 In the pretraining phase, a behavior cloning based policy was generated by solving a simple regression problem.
 To collect the human demonstration data, we constructed an AR-based teleoperated dexterous robotic system, which can support remote human-robot interactions.
 After the policy pretraining, the RL policy was improved by combining the SAC with contrastive learning, in particular, a projection head was introduced to improve the similarity between the agent's actions and expert's actions, which could overcome the policy collapse.
-The results showed that the proposed model-free algorithm rapidly reached convergence and avoided policy collapse compared to the baselines including PPO and SAC.
+The results showed that the proposed model-free algorithm rapidly reached convergence and avoided policy collapse compared to the baselines including PPO, SAC and AWAC.
 Both the physics simulation results and real-world trials demonstrated that the proposed algorithm obtained the highest success rate of completing the manipulation task compared to the baselines.

 In the future work, { training policies jointly across different physics simulators helps enhance the system robustness~\cite{Lei2025PolySimBT}.
 The sim-to-real gap could be narrowed by considering high-fidelity object geometry reconstruction in the physics simulation and improving the perception.
 Recent works such as~\cite{tang2025visualgeometry} fused the 2D semantics with 3D geometry for spatial feature alignment, which can be adopted to further improve the accuracy of robot learning.} Moreover, the visual and haptic feedback may need to be employed for accomplishing complicated deformable object manipulation.
-In the dexterous dual arm-hand robotic systems, the line of our work could be extended to the multi-agent case where the interactions between agents are required. {Furthermore, in unstructured real-world environments, deploying RL alongside multimodal imitation learning remains an open research area.}
+In the dexterous dual arm-hand robotic systems, the line of our work could be extended to the multi-agent case where the interactions between agents are required. {Residual RL is another important research direction, in which it is necessary to design an efficient BC network architecture as the base policy~\cite{LAnkile2024}}. {Furthermore, in unstructured real-world environments, deploying RL alongside multimodal imitation learning remains an open research area.}